indravz/Miscellaneous/README.md

+Nikhil is a very skilled engineer who works well with different teams when issues come up.
+He takes full ownership of problems and makes sure they are resolved.
+His communication is professional, and he clearly explains his requests, making it easy for others to understand.
+Nikhil’s dedication to teamwork and good communication helps our productivity a lot.
+////////////////////////////////

 Alfredo tends to be less responsive when there are no ongoing issues, and he rarely replies when information is requested.
 While I understand he may be busy with hotfixes and other priorities, it would be beneficial for him to take a moment to respond later, even after a day or two, once he has addressed the immediate tasks.
 This would help improve communication and ensure that everyone stays aligned and informed.